-The groundwater-based geothermal energy plant is capable of delivering a cooling performance of up to 5 MWh.
-Installed in 2015, the life of the plant is estimated to be a minimum of 25 years, with a payback period of less than six years.
+The ATES plant is capable of delivering a cooling performance of up to 5 MW.
+Installed in 2015, the life of the plant is estimated to be a minimum of 25 years with a payback period of less than six years.

-With the airport's refrigeration systems optimized, the groundwater-based geothermal energy system covers the majority of the energy consumption used for cooling the airport buildings.
+With the airport's refrigeration systems optimized, the groundwater-based geothermal energy system covers more than 80% of the energy consumption used for cooling the airport buildings.
 The ATES plant is cooling approximately 10 times as efficiently as the airport's previous energy plants.

-Copenhagen Airports A/S has achieved a reduction in energy consumption by 4.5 GWh per year and, in turn, a profit of energy costs as high as 50 million by 2020 - only five years after the installation was completed.
+Copenhagen Airports A/S has experienced a reduction in energy consumption by 4.5 GWh per year and, in turn, a profit of energy costs as high as 50 million by 2020 - only five years after completion of the ATES plant.